 This is the opportunity of a lifetime.
 Serve in developing nations, climb to 19,000’ in the Andes, backpack and ski in Yosemite National Park, trek and rock climb in Patagonia, all while learning about each experience from a Christian academic perspective.

-When you’re not having classes in Ecuador, living with an Ecuadorian family, or exploring Yosemite, you’ll get to live in Summit Adventure’s Basecamp, a rustic cabin heated by a wood-burning stove.
-This semester is rigorous in its demands, academically, physically, and spiritually.
-Don’t miss this once-in-a-lifetime opportunity.
+When you’re not taking classes in Ecuador, living with an Ecuadorian family, or exploring Patagonia, you’ll get to live in Summit Adventure’s base camp, a beautiful cabin in the Sierra mountains heated by a wood-burning stove.
+This semester is rigorous in its demands, academically, physically and spiritually.
+But the effort makes it all the more rewarding.
+Don’t miss out on this once-in-a-lifetime opportunity.

 Orientation, Syllabi and Academic Explanation, Classes 4 days a week, Weekend Mini-Expeditions, Community Service with Boys & Girls Club Oakhurst and local churches, Living in Community at Base

-6 weeks in and around Quito, Ecuador
+5 weeks in and around Quito, Ecuador

 Two, 1-week Homestays with Ecuadorian Families, Service at Remanso de Amor and the Happiness Foundation, Exploring Quito and Surrounding Cities, High Altitude Hiking, Backpacking and Mountaineering, Periodic Concentrated Class times, Spanish School, Leadership Internships

 3-4 days of trekking, 1-2 days of mission work, a 2-day overnight hike to a spectacular crag called the Frey